sshane/openpilot-archive/README.md

 This branch is simply stock openpilot with some additions to help it drive as smooth as possible on my 2017 Toyota Corolla w/ comma pedal.

+Want to request a feature or create a bug report?
+[Open an issue here!]()

 -----

 Highlight Features